Forclaz 0° Helium Bivouacking/Hiking/Trekking Sleeping Bag - Red

 What are the temperature "limits" at which it can be used?

-Comfort limit temperature: the minimum temperature at which a user feels comfortable - neither hot nor cold - while huddled up in the sleeping bag (based on an average male under normal conditions of use).
+Comfort limit temperature: The minimum temperature at which a user feels comfortable overall - neither hot nor cold - while huddled up in the sleeping bag (as determined for an average male user under normal conditions).

-However, here's what you need to know about these temperatures:
+However, here's what you need to know about temperatures:

-Tips to ensure greater comfort, before getting into your bag:
+For greater comfort, before getting into your sleeping bag:

-Don't overdress (1 layer of clothes is enough).
-Keep your extremities warm: hats, gloves, socks, bed warmers, rubbing, etc. A flask filled with hot water can be used as a hot water bottle (as long as there's no chance of it opening accidentally!)
-Contract your muscles (70% of the energy you consume is converted to heat) but avoid moving in a way that could cause a draught.
-Use a sleeping bag liner, ideally in silk.
+Dress simply (1 layer of clothing is enough).
+Keep your extremities warm: use hats, gloves, socks, bed warmers, rubbing, etc. A flask filled with hot water can be used as a foot or bed warmer (so long as there's no chance of it opening by accident!)
+Contract your muscles (70% of the energy you consume is transformed into heat) without making movements that could cause a draught.
+Use a sleeping bag sheet, ideally made from silk.